 This can be a tough standard to prove.
 When in doubt, consult with a lawyer before alleging you had good cause to quit.
 You might have other legal arguments that are just as, or more, compelling.

 Upon applying for unemployment compensation, you may be required to provide proof that your employer was aware of your child care situation.
 You’ll have to report that your employer wasn’t able to adjust the work schedule due to your situation.
 In some cases, this may vary.
 Sometimes an employee needs time off to care for a family member with a serious illness.
 Employers may allow for temporary time off or family leave allowing an employee to care for their child.

 If you experienced a difficult time in leaving your job related to the needs of your child and you suspect discrimination, this may also be good cause for receiving unemployment but proof may need to be provided.
-Other reasons for leaving employment may be related to domestic disputes or medical conditions if you child needs special care during the day.
+Other reasons for leaving employment may be related to domestic disputes.
+Or there may be medical conditions if your child needs special care during the day.
 Contact the unemployment agency for details.